JJ/hoborg/text/text.md

 Of course the legs didn't go to waste!
-They were used for a sideshow in the ten-in-one called Robbie Lee, the Half-Mechanical Wonder of the New Century!
+They were used for a sideshow in the ten-in-one called Robbie Lee, the Half-Mechanical Wonder of the this Century!

-So what we have here is a teakettle with ears on wheels.
+So what we have here is a teakettle with ears and wheels.
 A mechanical hobo.
 A hobo mechanical organism?
 Count, I like that.
 Cut it down to hoborg and you've got it!
 Pass the bottle, man, don't hog it all for yourself!

 Arms?
 Gee, I forgot that.
-Of course it did have arms!
+Of course it had arms!
 Just two of them, yes.
 I always wondered why.
 Come to build a thing with arms, you could make it with three or four or what have you.
-But no, it had to be two and they looked like those in mannequins, with a joint in the elbow and another at the shoulder and a grip at the end.
+But no, it had to be two and they looked like those of mannequins, with a joint in the elbow and another at the shoulder and a grip at the end.
 No hands, just a grip.
 I didn't try to wrestle with him, no way.
 It was four hundred pounds of iron and copper.
 The grips were made with copper, and they